-External allergies are commonly associated to fleas and flea bites, which develop because the affected dog has a hypersensitivity to the flea’s saliva.
-Flea allergies range from moderate to severe, but the symptoms tend to be the same: hair loss, redness, scabbing or hotspots (especially over the rump and base of tail), as well as coat odor and skin thickening.
+External allergies are commonly associated to fleas and flea bites.
+These which develop because the affected dog has a hypersensitivity to the flea’s saliva.
+Flea allergies range from moderate to severe, but the symptoms tend to be the same.
+They include: hair loss, redness, scabbing or hotspots (especially over the rump and base of tail), as well as coat odor and skin thickening.
 If you don’t notice the physical symptoms straight away, your dog’s behavior can be a key indicator as well.
 If you notice your dog excessively biting or licking themselves check your dog’s coat for fleas.
 Keep in mind fleas are incredibly hard to spot sometimes, especially on black dogs and dogs with an undercoat.
 (A flea comb, which can be picked up at your local pet store, can help you with this process.)
 If you still aren’t sure, take your dog to your vet and they’ll be able to do a thorough check for you.
 The best way to deal with fleas is to prevent your pup from getting them in the first place.
 (Fleas are incredibly difficult to deal with, especially once they’ve made their way into your house and begin living in your carpets.)
 Lucky for us, there are plenty of flea prevention and control products at your local pet store, and if you’re not too sure what’s best for your dog, ask your vet!
 However, if you do find yourself in the middle of a flea-tastrophe, products such as Capstar and Comfortis are fast acting oral capsules that are absorbed into the bloodstream and kill fleas fast.

 Environmental allergies are very similar to human allergies.
 Unlike humans, it is much more difficult to pinpoint the exact allergen that is causing your pet discomfort.
-Below is a diagram of the physical signs that your pet may be suffering from environmental allergies:

 - Keeping windows/doors shut during the spring.